Panasonic GX85 versus Panasonic GM5

 The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in April 2016 and September 2014.
 Both the GX85 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.8 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX85 and the Panasonic GM5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX85 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is notably smaller (31 percent) than the Panasonic GX85.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (31 percent) than the Panasonic GX85.
 Moreover, the GM5 is substantially lighter (50 percent) than the GX85.
 In this context, it is worth noting that neither the GX85 nor the GM5 are weather-sealed.